 CCA Executive Summit

-The Executive Summit began with the CCA results of industry survey released and discussed, followed by discussion panels about UCaaS proprietary platforms and trends in the industry.
+The Executive Summit began with the CCA results of industry survey released and discussed.
+This was followed by discussion panels about UCaaS proprietary platforms and trends in the industry.

 The first of Starblue Group CEO, Alan Foy’s three stage appearances began with a Future of Cloud Communications Panel with CCA Chairman Clark Peterson will host a Fireside CEO Chat with Alan Foy, Alan Rihm (CoreDial), Ari Rabban (Phone.com) and Guy Fardone (Evolve IP).

-The CCS Dinner was and remains to be an excellent opportunity to unwind after a day of networking and to speak of common opportunities and challenges amongst peers, partners and competitors alike.
+The CCS Dinner was and remains to be an excellent opportunity to unwind after a day of networking.
+Chatting common opportunities and challenges amongst peers, partners and competitors alike.
 After finishing dinner, the Starblue Team had set the stand up for the CCS’ Main Course.

 Washington DC CCS 2019

-The Cloud Communications Summit Main Event opened the floor to exhibitors as presenters took the stage to share their thoughts on the past, present and future of the Unified Communications as a Service industry.
+The Cloud Communications Summit Main Event opened the floor to exhibitors as presenters took the stage.
+They shared their thoughts on the past, present and future of the Unified Communications as a Service industry.

 Starblue Group CEO, Alan Foy, donned the CCS Stage on two occasions to discuss whether or not a service provider should build and manage their own platform, quickly followed by a one-to-one discussion on the future of the industry.